-device capable of storing data.
++ Storage device A device capable of storing data.
 The term usually refers to mass storage devices, such as disk and tape drives.

 is a hardware device capable of storing information.
-There are two storage devices used in computers; a primary storage device such as computer RAM and a secondary storage device such as a computer hard disk drive
+There are two storage devices used in computers; a primary storage device such as computer RAM and a secondary storage device such as a computer hard disk drive.

-Storage media are devices that store application and user information.
++ Storage media are devices that store application and user information.
 The primary storage media for a computer is usually the internal hard drive.
 Most internal drives are regular IDE hard drives that come with the computer.
 A removable drive is another popular storage device that is usually connected by fire wire, USB, or parallel port (e.g. portable Zip drives, Jaz drives, or CD/DVD drives).
 Newer forms of external storage

 include USB thumb drives and camera storage media.